View Source Manual setup

 })();

-These assets must be bundled and served by your own application.
+Your application must bundle these assets and serve them.
 Our custom mix phx.gen.storybook generator may guide you through these steps.

 ℹ️ Learn more on this topic in the sandboxing guide.